Sign In

 Turkey Hunting

-Draw results will be posted June 5.
-Payment deadline June 19.
+Primary draw results will be posted June 5, with a payment deadline of June 19.

-Over-the-counter fall turkey licenses go on sale June 20 online, by phone and in person.
+Over-the-counter (OTC) fall turkey licenses go on sale June 20 online, by phone and in person.
 Fall leftover and reissued licenses go on sale August 1 at 9am MT.
+The reissued licenses list comes out August 8.
+See the Leftovers and Over-the Counter licenses page for more information.

 Major 2024 Changes: